When I first started blogging (circa 2007), my posts were little more than ramblings of a personal journal. Not even my mom read it.

 - Links in from websites.

-While it’s relatively easy to embed links in your blog to your own and other websites, the real work is in getting links from other sites, or link building.
+While it’s relatively easy to embed links to your own and other websites, the real work is in getting links from other sites, or link building.
 Here’s a comprehensive article from Wordstream on what the heck that means and how to make it happen.

 Blogs are a flexible tool to target people at different stages of their buying process.
 With a little consideration, you can write to capture the attention of customers and provide them the information they need.
-Blogs are for people at the beginning of their buying journey (top of the funnel) or those who are closer to making a purchase (middle of the funnel).
+Blogs are for people at the beginning of their buying journey (top of the funnel) and those who are closer to making a purchase (middle of the funnel).
 Here’s an awesome guide from HubSpot on creating content for every funnel stage.

-Blogs that interest many types of people are more likely to be shared on social networks and can introduce your brand to a large new audience.
+Blogs that interest many types of people are more likely to be shared on social networks.
+These can introduce your brand to a large, new audience.
 A top-of-funnel (TOF) blog for a plumber might be, 5 Epic Home Plumbing Blunders in Toronto.
 A middle-of-funnel (MOF) blog is aimed at a smaller audience, someone considering services or products that you offer (i.e. 5 Ways Choosing the Right Plumber Will Save You Money).

-Blogs effectively fill your sales funnel and more prospects through it to prepare and encourage them to buy.
+Blogs effectively fill your sales funnel and move prospects through it, providing them with the information and encouragement to buy.

 Blogs aren’t just for helping you rank on Google or for increasing sales.
-Whether you intend it or not, every blog also builds your brand.
+Whether you intend it or not, every blog also sends a message about your brand.

-The language you use, the tone of voice, and the topics you write on help people understand not only what you do, but who you are and what you value.
+The language you use, the tone of voice, and the topics you write on help people understand what you do, who you are, and what you value.
 The more blogs you write, the more opportunity you have to reinforce select messages about your brand and differentiate yourself from competitors.